 - Proximity to river front

 - Proximity to main traffic corridors

 - Vacant land for in-fill development

 - Tax base growth potential

 - Proximity to residential areas

-- One of few industrial areas in the County - Good connections to I-75 (Harborview Road & Kings Highway)
+- One of few industrial areas in the County

+- Good connections to I-75 (Harborview Road & Kings Highway)

 - Lack of pedestrian connectivity

 - Not pedestrian friendly

 - Potential industrial impacts to abutting residential area

 - Illegal debris dumping

 - Lack of development/redevelopment incentive

 - Incomplete road network

 - Lack of sidewalks

 - Lack of sewers in areas

 - Deteriorating physical condition

 - Insufficient street lighting in areas

 - Substandard lot sizes

-- Lack of active code enforcement
+- Lack of active code enforcement.

 - Deteriorating conditions of housing stock

 - Non-owner occupied dwellings or absentee landlords

 - Perception of high crime

 - Inadequate drainage of areas

 - Loss of housing stock due to Hurricane Charley

 - Areas of vegetative overgrowth to harbor homeless and/or criminal element

 - In need of water line and facility upgrade

 - Hurricane damaged trees may become a liability

 - Drainage ditches and swales overgrown with vegetation preventing water conveyance

 - Insufficient road and canal maintenance

 • The opportunities for Phase II will in many ways mirror the improvements that are planned for Phase I. It will be a continuation of infrastructure improvements, corridor beautification, and improving the quality of life and eliminating the blighted conditions identified in the area.
-As opportunities arise to implement programs or projects in Phase II efforts will be made to move forward as soon as possible.
-Infrastructure improvements, including water, wastewater and stormwater systems, will be implemented as funding is made available.
-The CRA will investigate other financing opportunities to complete infrastructure improvements including long-term borrowing, special taxing districts, and grants to implement these capital projects.
+As opportunities arise o implement programs or projects in Phase II efforts will be made to move forward as soon as possible.
+Continue with Stormwater Master Plan Study.
+If no grant money from SWFWMD, investigate other financing opportunities to complete infrastructure improvements including water, sewer, and stormwater systems, including long-term borrowing and special taxing districts.